swr06/VoxelPathTracer/README.md

 - The path tracer has been tested on AMD Vega iGPUs, AMD GPUs, Nvidia pascal, turing and ampere cards.
 - The path tracer is *not* guarenteed to work on ANY Intel GPUs
 - It needs OpenGL 4.5 (Uses compute shaders and other features from OpenGL 4.5), if the window fails to initialize, then your GPU does not support the required OpenGL version (OpenGL 4.5)
+- I don't work on this project a lot anymore, newer features might be delayed.

 # Resources used
 - https://github.com/BrutPitt/glslSmartDeNoise/